Nordica 20

 The Nordica 20 is a recreational keelboat.
-It was build by Nordica Yachts, a brand of Exe Fibercraft, in Canada from 1975 to 1985.
+It was built by Nordica Yachts, a brand of Exe Fibercraft, in Canada from 1975 to 1985.

 Design

 It was designed by B. Malta-Muller as a cruiser.
 The Nordica 20 is a built predominantly of fibreglass.
 It has a masthead sloop rig, a spooned plumb stem, a rounded transom, a keel-mounted rudder controlled by a tiller and a fixed long keel.
 It displaces 2520 lb and carries 1020 lb of ballast.

 The boat has a draft of 3.25 ft with the standard keel.

 The boat is fitted with an inboard BMW or Renault 7 hp diesel engine or an outboard motor for docking and manoeuvring.
 The fuel tank holds 7 u.s.gal.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 Cabin headroom is 60 in.

 The design has a PHRF racing average handicap of 276 and a hull speed of 5.4 kn.